Tessa’s Recipe Rundown

 How to Make CHEWY Cookies & Not Dry Peanut Butter Cookies!

-- The high ratio of brown sugar and the extra egg yolk in this recipe help contribute a rich, chewy, and thick texture with lots of flavor.
+- Brown sugar and an extra egg yolk help create a rich, chewy, and thick texture with lots of flavor.

 - Be sure to measure your flour correctly (by weighing with a digital scale, or with the spoon and level method) to avoid creating cakey, dense, or tough cookies that don’t spread.

-- If You Don’t Measure Your Flour Correctly, YOU COULD END UP WITH CRUMBLY DOUGH and dry, hard cookies lacking in flavor.
+- If You Don’t Measure Your Flour Correctly, you may end up with crumbly dough, and dry, hard cookies lacking flavor.
 Just check out the image below, showing the difference between correctly and incorrectly measured chocolate chip cookies.

-The Best Peanut Butter for Baking
+The Best Peanut Butter for Baking Cookies

-- Check out my peanut butter experiment here.
+Check out my peanut butter experiment here!

 Which Chocolate Chips for Peanut Butter Chocolate Chip Cookies?

 I prefer the taste of semi-sweet chocolate chips in these cookies, but you could also use the same amount of milk chocolate chips, dark chocolate chips, or chocolate chunks.
-Feel free to substitute peanut butter chips for some of the chocolate chips, if you wish!

 Cookie Size and Shape

-- I use my large 3-Tablespoon cookie scoop to form these cookie dough balls.
+These are large cookies, just the way I like ’em!
+I use my large 3-Tablespoon cookie scoop to form these cookie dough balls.

-- You can use the medium cookie scoop to make 1.5 tablespoon-sized balls of dough, if you prefer.
+You can use the medium cookie scoop to make 1.5 tablespoon-sized balls of dough, if you prefer.
 Just shave off about 2 minutes from the baking time.

-- Peanut butter in cookie recipes prevents normal spreading, so that’s why we are flattening the balls well with the palm of your hand before baking.
+Peanut butter in cookie recipes prevents normal spreading, so that’s why we are flattening the balls well with the palm of your hand before baking.
 This will encourage them to spread more while they bake.

 What Type of Baking Sheet is Best?